 How long does it take the beneficiary to get the death benefit check?

-It can vary; a death benefit checks come from the insurance company and is based on several factors.
+It can vary; death benefit checks come from the insurance company and are based on several factors.
 One factor is the insurance company needs to process the claim and information needs to be provided, like a death certificate for example.
 Sometimes it can be delayed because death certificates can be delayed.
 You are dealing with another party – the county or the state – to issue that death certificate, and they operate on a different schedule.

 Life Insurance Policy Challenges